Post last updated: November 2017

 Rewind….What are citations and why are they important?

 Citations (aka local business listings) are a key part of local search optimization.
 A citation is a mention of your business on a third-party website – typically a local business directory, event site, industry/niche directory or review site.
-These mentions contain your Business’ Name, Address and Phone Number (NAP) but the listing can (and should) contain much more details about your business, like a description of your products or services, business hours, types of payments accepted, images, etc.
+These mentions contain your Business Name, Address and Phone Number (also known together as NAP) but the listing can (and should) contain many more details about your business, like a description of your products or services, business hours, types of payments accepted, images, etc.

 Having lots of citations that all display the exact same, accurate info about your business can help improve your ranking in local search results.
-Accuracy and ‘quality’ of your citation listings is considered the most important factor — sheer quantity has value but is trumped by quality (see recent Expert Citation Survey Results).
-Keep in mind that not all Citation sites are equal in the eyes of Google, Bing and Yahoo!
-Make sure that you only work with and get listed on quality Citation sites.
+Accuracy and ‘quality’ of your citation listings is considered the most important citation factor — sheer quantity has value but is trumped by quality (see our Expert Citation Survey Results).
+Keep in mind that not all citation sites are equal in the eyes of Google, Bing and Yahoo!
+Make sure that you only work with and get listed on quality citation sites.

 Direct-to-Site Submissions vs Aggregator Submissions

 Citation service providers go direct to the directories/citations sites they use and update or submit business data to them.
-This process is either done manually by real, actual people or it’s done via automated means – typically via APIs or data-uploads direct into directory databases.
+This process is either done manually by real people or it’s done via automated means – typically via APIs or data-uploads direct into directory databases.